San Marino Unified School District

 San Marino Unified School District is a school district located in San Marino, California.

-Based on API and CAASPP, it is academically the top-performing public school district in the State.
+According to the California Department of Education, SMUSD outperforms the state average across most metrics.

+In 2015, SMUSD was the highest performing school district in California.

 Schools

 The district consists of two elementary schools (K.L.
 Carver Elementary School & Valentine Elementary School), one middle school (Henry E. Huntington Middle School) and one high school (San Marino High School).

 History

-In 1951, San Marino conducted extensive research and planning and received approval from the State Board of Education to hold an election to create the San Marino Unified School District.
-Voters approved San Marino's separation from South Pasadena and the creation of the new school district.
+The first school opened in San Marino, California on September 9, 1917 at the 'Old Mayberry Home'.
+The small school had thirty-five students and three teachers, teaching from kindergarten to 8th grade.
+Until 1956, San Marino students attended South Pasadena High School, then called South Pasadena-San Marino High School.

+In 1950, South Pasadena, California residents voted against allocating funds to expand South Pasadena-San Marino High School.
+This led to San Marino residents voting to secede from South Pasadena Unified School District to form SMUSD in 1951.
+South Pasadena residents subsequently approved the funding in 1954 but the decision to form SMUSD was already made.

-Board of Education
+Board of education

 San Marino Unified School District's Board of Education members are elected at-large and to a four-year term.
 The elections are plurality and are held on a Tuesday after the first Monday in November of even-numbers years effective with the 2018 election.